 “The future wants to steal your soul and vaporize it in nanotechnics” – “CyberGothic”

 This philosophy book is intended for readers with four years of training in continental philosophy; I have 0 years and found it hard going.
-But then again, Land belongs in the company of Sam Harris, Slavoj Žižek, and Jordan Peterson – rogue thinkers who have amassed a following outside of academia.
-The institution finds him unacceptable.
-Unacceptable the way a tall poppy is to a lawnmower?
-As economist Garrett Jones observed, “read the room” is often an argument against the room.
+But then again, Nick Land belongs in the company of Sam Harris, Slavoj Žižek, and Jordan Peterson – rogue thinkers who have amassed a following outside of academia.

 A divisive, polarizing figure, he provoked both adulation and execration.
 His jabs at the holy trinity of ‘continental philosophy’ – phenomenology, deconstruction, and critical theory – drew enmity from his more orthodox peers; and while his virulent anti-humanism affronted philanthropic conservatives, his swipes at institutionalized critique earned him the opprobrium of the academic Left.
 Marxists in particular were outraged by Land’s aggressive championing of the sociopathic heresy urging the ‘ever more uninhibited marketization of the processes that are tearing down the social field’ – the acceleration, rather than the critique, of capitalism’s disintegration of society. – Ray Brasser